-DISC is a personality assessment tool used to measure patterns of behaviour in the workplace.
+DISC is a behavioural profiling system used to measure patterns of behaviour in the workplace.
 It identifies tendencies and preferences, such as how people respond to challenges, how they influence others, how they respond to rules and procedures, and their preferred pace of activity.
 The purpose of DISC profiling is to help people better understand themselves and how they work with others.

 The DISC model uses four main reference points:

 I = Influence (gregarious, outgoing, sociable)